-For the year ended 31 December 2019, the revenue of the Group derived from the printer business amounted to approximately RMB291,390,000, accounted for approximately 98% of the total revenue of the Group, and representing a decrease of approximately 11% as compared with 2018.
-The decrease in revenue was mainly attributable to the weak demand for invoicing printers in the domestic market in 2019.
+For the year ended 31 December 2020, the revenue of the Group derived from the printer business was approximately RMB265,128,000, and accounted for approximately 96% of the total revenue of the Group, representing a decrease of approximately 9% as compared with 2019.
+The decrease in revenue was mainly attributable to the impact of COVID-19 epidemic in 2020.